 What Does Matter?

 What really matters with the hot side process?
-Water treatment, understanding and hitting your mash temps, and paying attention to the PH of the mash.
-These are some of the key differences makers when it comes to the hot side.
-All of these aspects can be dialed in using brewing software like BeerSmith, no matter what system you employ.
+Water treatment, understanding and hitting your mash temps, and paying attention to the pH of the mash.
+These are some of the key difference makers when it comes to the hot side.
+All of these aspects can be dialed in using brewing software like BeerSmith or Brewfather, no matter what system you employ.